jerryz123/onnx-halide/README.md

              for i in range(1, dims+1)][::-1])
 ```
 #### Pooling
-This class covers operators which pool over the spatial dimension.
+This class covers operators which pool over the spatial dimensions.
 Currently this include AveragePool and MaxPool.
 #### Dimension Pooling
 This class covers operators which pool over one entire dimension.
 Currently this includes Min, Max, Mean, and Sum
 #### Reductions